burntcustard/stream-size/README.md

 // [12:32:22] Minified CSS: 3.13 KB
 ```

+## Advanced usage

-The parameter of the callback (which can be named anything, but `size` or `info` are recommended) is an object which outputs the full size string when used within a template literal, but it also contains these properties:
+The parameter of the callback (which can be named anything, but `size` or `info` are recommended) is an object which outputs the size string when used within a template literal, but it also contains these properties:
 - `sizeString` - Size _with_ gzipped size (if `gzip: true`).
 E.g. `'24 B (gzipped: 8 B)'`.
 Same as `info` directly in the callback.
 - `size`       - Size _without_ gzipped size.
 E.g. just `'24 B'`.
+- `gzip`       - Gzipped size, _available even if the `gzip` option is false_.
+E.g. `'8 B'`
 - `filename`   - `file.relative` of the vinyl.
 E.g. `'main.js'`.
-- `gzip`       - Gzipped size, _included even if the `gzip` option is false_.
-E.g. `'8 B'`

-## Advanced usage
+With these properties, multiple calls to gulp-vinyl-size, [fancy-log](https://www.npmjs.com/package/fancy-log) and [ansi-colors](https://www.npmjs.com/package/ansi-colors), detailed logging can be done, e.g.

 ```js
 const gulp = require('gulp');